 Did you know that freedom of choice is often the enemy of happiness?
 Or that without disagreement, there can be no progress?
 Have you ever considered stress to be your friend?
 Or vulnerability to be your greatest asset?
-These are some of the radical questions asked in some of our favorite TED Talks.
+It might not seem feasible at first, but these are a few of the radical questions asked in some of our favorite TED Talks.
+Interested in learning how?
 We’ve dissected the revelations of eight thought leaders to provide you with a bank of life hacks.
 As they say, knowledge is power—or also, in this case, success, longevity, and happiness.
 What are you waiting for?
 Start watching now.

 Life Hack: Embrace conflict to become a leader.

 In her talk “Dare to Disagree,” management thinker Margaret Heffernan discusses how even though we instinctively want to avoid conflict, it’s actually a central component of progress.
 When an organization is doing something wrong, individuals find it extremely difficult to be the whistleblower.
 As humans, we fear going against the grain.
 Yet once someone voices a concern, others often either have been thinking the same thing or agree with it once it is presented.
 The people working in organizations tend to call those who disagree with the consensus “leaders,” rather than “outliers.”
 While open information systems are important, it takes courage for someone to use the information available to disagree with a consensus.
 However, it is disagreement that creates impact and hones values.

 Life Hack: The key to experiencing true joy is feeling connected to people.
 And to feel connected, you need to get vulnerable.